cmdoret/NGS-analysis_Physalia_2021/content/Day02/_index.md

 - Pattern detection **[50min\]** [[HTML](/{{<myPackageUrl>}}Exercices/day02/detection.html) | [Jupyter](/{{<myPackageUrl>}}Exercices/day02/detection.ipynb)]

-    You will be introduced to Chromosight for supervised pattern detection and we will analyse the results to quantify differences between condiions.
+    You will be introduced to different tools for supervised pattern detection and we will analyse the results from loop detection to quantify differences between condiions.